SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

 Since we’re not in Office Store, we have to do this manually:

-1. In “SharePoint admin center” - click “apps” from the menu
+1. In "SharePoint admin center" - click "apps" from the menu
-2. Open "Customer apps" from the “Active sites” page (click URL) or go via "Advanced" and choose “Apps” -> "Apps catalog"
+2. Open "Customer apps" from the "Active sites" page (click URL) or go via "Advanced" and choose "Apps" -> "Apps catalog"

 ![imagedtyeq.png][img25]